-STEP 3 - Join using the joining set, break the pieces apart first by hand and insert join bracket (A) securely under the top lip (centred).
-Press it against back of panels (use a metal hammer to firmly lock in).
+STEP 3 - Join using the joining set, break STEP 4 - Next, insert a slider (B) through the pieces apart first by hand and insert join bracket (A) securely under the top lip against the edge.
+Knock it through fully (centred).
+Press it against back of panels so wedge (C) can insert and lock in the (use a metal hammer to firmly lock in).